DomT4/homebrew-chromium/README.md

 And no, this tap will never be used for anything other than Chromium.

+Alas, due to the Chromium upstream [download link](https://commondatastorage.googleapis.com/chromium-browser-snapshots/index.html) being curl & wget unfriendly, I’m having to pull the download from my mirror.
+If someone can find a way to get around having to do that, I’m open to suggestions!

+No Linux support for now.
+If there’s demand for it I may look at trying to work in Linux support.
+Only OS X for now.

 How do I tap this repository?
 --------------------------------
 Just `brew tap domt4/chromium`.